 After about two weeks, check on your garlic.
 If the wrappers are dry and papery (similar to what you’d buy at the store) and the roots are dry, then they’re ready to be used in your favorite recipes.

 Also, check that the roots are dry and that the cloves come apart easily.

 Brush off, never wash any remaining dirt, and trim the roots to ¼ inch.
 Finally, cut the tops to one or two inches.

-Garlic keeps well in a cool, dry, and dark environment for several months.
+Cured garlic keeps well in a cool, dry, dark environment for several months.